kenny-goh/KScriptRust/readme.md

-KScriptRust is a single pass interpreter + virtual machine written in Rust.
+KScriptRust is a single pass compiler + virtual machine written in Rust.

 Why?
 Opportunity for me to improve my skills in Rust and also learn about writing a virtual machine.